Conditions That May Qualify for Social Security Disability

 Depression

-Social Security will consider how your depression and resulting limitations affect your ability to do work activity.
+Social Security will consider how your depression and resulting limitations affect your ability to do work activities.
 Even simple, unskilled work requires you to:

-- respond appropriately to supervision and to co workers, and
+- Respond appropriately to supervision and co-workers, and

 If depression is the only impairment you identified in your application for disability benefits, being approved for disability will be a long shot unless you have severe, disabling depression that is well-documented in your medical records.
 If you also have another mental impairment or physical impairment in addition to your depression, you have a better chance of being approved for benefits.